bpucker/bHLH_annotator/README.md

 # bHLH_annotator
-automatic functional annotation of the bHLH transcription factor family in plants
+This pipeline was developed for the automatic identification and functional annotation of the bHLH transcription factor family in novel plant sequence data sets.
+Coding sequences or peptide sequences derived from a de novo genome/transcriptome assembly can be analyzed with this pipeline.

 ## Usage